harshit18523/watch_party/README.md

 # watch_party

 #### A Watch Party system that allows multiple users to watch YouTube videos together in real time.
-Users should be synchronized—when one person pauses, seeks, or changes the video, everyone in the party sees the same action.

 * This app is deployed [here (live link)](https://watch-party-ivory-chi.vercel.app)

+* Refer my [Medium story](https://medium.com/@harshitpareek241/building-a-real-time-watch-party-app-architecture-and-code-walkthrough-13b55a6c3618) for more details about the working of my application

 ## Setup and Run Instructions to use locally